Commercial Property Insurance

 Your insurance policy may even extend coverage to critical business assets when they are used off-premises.
 For example, say an employee takes a company computer on a trip and the device gets lost or stolen.
 Depending on your coverage, you may be able to submit a claim to replace the device.

 The most important aspect of a property policy is its protection against loss of income or revenue in the case of property loss.
-These provisions provide net income and continuing expenses during the period of restoration when direct, physical loss is incurred for business income.
+These provisions provide net income and continuing expenses during the period of restoration when a direct, physical loss is incurred for business income.
 If your business has to shut down for two weeks due to a fire, your policy might reimburse you for some of the lost earnings for those down weeks.

 When you are putting your commercial property insurance plan together, there is a range of perils that you can choose to include or exclude from the policy.
 This process should involve a detailed talk with your broker in order to determine what the most appropriate coverage is for your business.